-jurisdiction than it does now," and the district courts were not empowered to adjudicate claims against the government in any circumstances.
-104 Congress has maintained Section 1500 has not changed much "even as changes in the structure of the courts made suits on the same facts more likely to arise."
-105
+Plaintiffs are more likely to have multiple claims against government that are cognizable in different courts today than when Section 1500 was originally enacted.
+As the Supreme Court recently explained, when Section 1500 was originally enacted, "the CFC had a more limited jurisdiction than it does now," and the district courts were not empowered to adjudicate claims against the government in any circumstances.
+Congress has maintained Section 1500 "even as changes in the structure of the courts made suits on the same facts more likely to arise."

-The effects of Section 1500 are particularly troubling given that the res judicata problem Section 1500 was initially designed to solve no longer exists. -Evolution in preclusion doctrine, combined with the inherent judicial power to manage the docket by staying or dismissing duplicative suits, renders Section 1500 unnecessary. -The considerable jurisdictional litigation Section 1500 engenders-and the dismissals it requires-thus serve no discernible good purpose.
+The effects of Section 1500 are particularly troubling given that the res judicata problem Section 1500 was initially designed to solve no longer exists.
+Evolution in preclusion doctrine, combined with the inherent judicial power to manage the docket by staying or dismissing duplicative suits, renders Section 1500 unnecessary.
+The considerable jurisdictional litigation Section 1500 engenders-and the dismissals it requires-thus serve no discernible purpose.